yetulaxman/containers-workflows/_hands-on/day1/Hello-world-docker.md

 title: Tutorial1 - Hello-world Docker example
 ---

 This short tutorial gives a very brief idea on how docker containers are launched.
-Although we don't work with docker containers in this course, we will be referring to docker images and containers in this course.
-Docker is one of the most popular container platforms and it is good to have some basic idea.
+Although we don't work with docker containers in this course, we will be referring to docker images occasionally in this course.
+Docker is one of the most popular container platforms and it is worth having a basic idea.

 ## Learning Objectives
 In this tutorial, you will learn to:
-- launch an instance from [Play with Docker](https://labs.play-with-docker.com/) as a Docker environment
+- Launch an instance for Docker environment in [Play with Docker](https://labs.play-with-docker.com/)
-- spawn a hello-world docker container
+- Spawn a hello-world docker container
 - Understand the mechanism behind running a docker container

 ## Tutorial Environment using play-with-docker